ustaxcourt/ef-cms/serverless-api/README.md

 Modify the API_URL in web-client/environments/dev.js to match the URL returned from the serverless deploy.

+Update the name of the service in the deploy-sandbox.sh script to match your service name from the serverless.yml

 ## Serverless Local

 - see https://medium.com/a-man-with-no-server/running-aws-lambda-and-api-gateway-locally-serverless-offline-3c64b3e54772